rust-lang/reference/src/types.md

 ## Self types

-The special type `Self` has a meaning within traits and impls: it refers to the implementing type.
+The special type `Self` has a meaning within traits and implementations: it refers to the implementing type.
 For example, in:

 ```rust
 pub trait From<T> {